thisissoon/FM-API/README.rst

 ``GET``
 ^^^^^^^

 Returns the currently playing track.
-In the event a track is not playing a 404 will be returned.
+In the event a track is not playing a ``204 No Content`` will be returned.
 Also a ``Paused`` header is included in the response, this is to ensure the correct state of the playing track is observed, in the event the track is paused the value will be ``1`` else it will be ``0``.

 .. code-block::